asjadsyed/getip/README.md

   * can't access the internet, or
   * your router doesn't support the UPnP Protocol

-to install getip so that you can run it from any folder:
+to install the pftools programs so that you can run them from any folder:
 <code>
 sudo cp getip /usr/bin/
 </code>